Late afterglows of GW/GRB 170817A: Discussion

 Alternatively, the late afterglow may be the result of multiple collisions between density shells in a mildly relativistic outflow rather than one collision.
 In this case emissions from shocks occurring closer to the center must pass through the outflow and will be subject to absorption.
 This scenario is similar to internal shocks in a relativistic jet, but here the flow is only mildly relativistic and shells will need much more time to catch with each other and collide.
 Our simulations show that in such a model shocks should have properties similar to model No. 3 if only a few shell collisions occurred or model No. 5 if many collisions had taken place.
 The column densities of these models are consistent with the estimation of $N_H$ in short GRBs~\citep{grbshortenv}.
-It is also enough to provide the necessity extinction.
+It is also enough to provide the necessary extinction.

-A significant contribution from kilonova may solve the problem if the emission is in X-ray.
+In absence of optical/IR extinction an excess of X-ray emission, most probably from kilonova remnant, is necessary to explain the observations.
 A thermal emission in X-ray from a very hot ejected disk at $\gtrsim T+100$ seems unlikely.
 In fact observation of the counterpart in far IR at $\sim T+264$~days shows that at this epoch the kilonova is cooled and its dominant emission is in far IR~\citep{gw170817lateir}.
-On the other hand, X-ray from decay of nuclides produced in the kilonova and/or recombination of electrons in the ejected disk remain a possibility.
-Indeed, hundreds of electronic excitation lines and isotopes with half-life of $\mathcal{O}(100)$ exists, including those related to nuclides produced through r-process~\cite{nucldatabase}.
-This alternative solution needs a quantitative investigation, which must include calculation of nuclides yield in the kilonova and evolution of their ionization state.
+On the other hand, X-ray from decay of nuclides produced in the kilonova and/or recombination of electrons in the ejected disk are credible sources of addition X-ray.
+Indeed, hundreds of electronic excitation lines and isotopes with half-life of $\mathcal{O}(100)$ days exist, including those related to nuclides produced through r-processes~\cite{nucldatabase}.